 Cloud hosting uses a network of servers to host your website, ensuring high availability and scalability.
 It’s a flexible option that can handle traffic spikes without downtime.

-Best for: Websites with unpredictable traffic, e-commerce stores, and businesses requiring scalability.
+Best for: Websites with fluctuating traffic, e-commerce stores, and businesses prioritizing uptime.

 When comparing hosting providers, pay attention to the following features: